 Chinese is one of the most commonly used languages in the world due to the sheer numbers of Chinese!
 The written language is fascinating and has changed over its 5000 year history.
 Today I will share some easy and interesting ways to help you remember characters quickly.

-Chinese characters are composed of two parts: BE SURE TO SEE MY COMMENT IN THE EDIT MODE.
-This makes the characters understandable for Chinese readers.
+Chinese characters are composed of two parts.
 So the student needs to first learn the forms and understand their meaning.

 To learn proper calligraphy form, primary students practice writing characters with a “workbook” created specifically for the task.
 Pages have a grid with squares and broken lines at angles to guide the learner.
 These can be bought at stationary and book stores, along with brushes and ink.
 You can also buy a long scroll with the grid printed on it and use a brush with water to practice.
 Of course, when the water dries the writing disappears.
 But this is a great way to practice and save paper.

 Learn the basic strokes before trying to write the character.
 Whether you are learning from a teacher or other resource, you will be taken through the basic steps of how to “deconstruct” a character, breaking it down to is basic strokes.

 Start with the characters whose strokes are easily confused, such as “与、车、火、出、脊、登、考、皮、讯、管、凹、凸.”

 There are several types of character cards on the market that can make it easy to learn by yourself.
 The cards should have the character on one side and pinyin on the other.
 Pictures are also helpful.
 You can practice alone or with a partner, and try not only pronunciation but also writing the characters.